-We are sorry, but the proposed Really Easy elements of the congress in Andalucia did not attract enough support, and therefore there will not be Really Easy aspect to future overseas congresses.
+We are sorry, but the proposed Really Easy elements of the congress in Andalucia did not attract enough support, and therefore there will not be a Really Easy aspect to future overseas congresses.

 Really Easy Weekends

 The Really Easy Weekends are 'house parties', designed for more experienced novice players of up to approximately 5 years experience.

 The emphasis on these weekends is on play and socialising.
 There are four bridge sessions - Friday evening, Saturday afternoon and evening will be normal pairs sessions; on Sunday we will play a Swiss Pairs competition.
 There will be an optional instructional session on Saturday morning.